stellar/launchtube/README.md

 - `Authorization`: `Bearer {jwt token}`

-If you need a Testnet JWT token just open https://testnet.launchtube.xyz/gen
+* For Testnet JWT tokens just open https://testnet.launchtube.xyz/gen
+* For Mainnet tokens drop a note in the `#launchtube` channel in [our Discord](https://discord.gg/stellardev)

 ---